“No good deed goes unpunished.”176Please respect copyright.PENANAXxvIJEMVDq

 Halvorsen didn’t even glance at the camp.
 The children.
 The aid station.
 The women queuing for water.

-“You are,” he said softly, “a U.S. national under a protective apparatus you have just compromised.”
+“You’re also,” Halvorsen said softly, “a U.S. national operating under a federal protective umbrella that you’ve just compromised.”

 That landed.